hamann/eye-chef-cookbook/README.md

  		action [:enable, :reload, :restart]
 	end

-This loads eye daemon with a needed configuration 'my_service.rb' in a subdirectory of `node['eye']['conf_dir']` named by the default eye owner (e.g /etc/eye/root/my_service.rb) and starts the according process.
+This loads eye daemon with a needed configuration 'my_service.eye' in a subdirectory of `node['eye']['conf_dir']` named by the default eye owner (e.g /etc/eye/root/my_service.rb) and starts the according process.
 The owner of eye daemon and the process itself is the user defined with `node['eye']['user']`

 An (additional) eye daemon can also be started by a different owner (with it's own logfile, e.g in '/var/log/eye/deploy/eye.log')